microsoft/durabletask-netherite/docs/hello-sample.md

 The folder [/samples/Hello_Netherite_with_TypeScript](https://github.com/microsoft/durabletask-netherite/tree/main/samples/Hello_Netherite_with_TypeScript) contains the files for the Durable Function App in TypeScript.

-The main files amd folders are:
+The main files and folders are:

 - the folders containing the code (`*.ts`) and configuration (`function.json`) of the three functions: the trigger (`DurableFunctionsNetheriteStarter`), the orchestrator (`DurableFunctionsNetheriteOrchestrator`), and the activity (`HelloCityNetherite`).
 - the configuration file `host.json` which contains settings.